 The Moto G has a more than decent 2070 mAh battery.
 The reported standby time is 54 hours – which I can attest to as on a single charge I was hearing notifications for three consecutive days.
 The manufacturer also claims 24 hours talk time so two days of regular use between charges should be possible.

 The Gorilla Glass screen is big with plenty of brightness.
 After browsing some sites on the 720 x 1280 HD display, my iPhone 4s display felt tiny.

 The camera is another reason the Moto G is as cheap as it is.
 Compared to top of the range phones like the Xperia Z1 and the Galaxy S4 with high quality 20 megapixel and 13 megapixel sensors respectively the picture quality is quite a bit poorer.
 Compare the same scene taken below with my 2 1/2 year old 8 megapixel iPhone 4s.

 With headphones, the phone does more than fine with music and podcasts.
 The internal speaker, positioned on the back of the phone is loud enough to hear from a radius of a few metres, but the sound quality is quite tinny.

 Price in Japan

-At the time of writing, our partner site Expansys Japan had the 8GB model listed at 23,468yen and the 16GB model at 28,690yen.
+At the time of writing, our partner site Expansys Japan had the listed at 23,468yen and the 16GB model at 28,690yen.
 Although imported directly from Hong Kong, Expansys includes a Japanese adapter for the charger.